What Is a Meyer Lemon and How Is It Different From a Regular Lemon?

 What Are Meyer Lemons?

 Up until that point Meyer lemons had been mostly used in China as decorative houseplants.
-However chefs like Alice Waters began using them as an ingredient in their dishes, and it was not long before they became mainstream.
+When chefs like Alice Waters began using them as an ingredient in their dishes, however, it was not long before they became mainstream.

 Meyer lemons are a small, sweet hybrid lemon.
 They're thought to be a cross between a regular lemon (Eureka and Lisbon variety) and a mandarin orange.
 They have a smooth, thin rind with a deep yellow hue.
 Their pulp is pale orange, with a sweet, floral taste.